ndlinh/t2t/README.md

 # Introduction

 This package provide helper functions for generate go struct from MySQL table.
-Generated structs can be use with `https://github.com/jmoiron/sqlx/` package.
+Generated structs that can be use with https://github.com/jmoiron/sqlx/ package.

 # How to use